billism1/vfd-tube-clock/README.md

 *Click to watch the demo video*

-## Overview

-This project creates a retro-styled digital clock using Soviet-era VFD tubes.
-The clock connects to WiFi to sync time via NTP servers and features a web interface for configuration and control.
-The design combines the nostalgic appeal of vintage display technology with modern microcontroller capabilities.

 ## How VFD Tubes Work

-Vacuum Fluorescent Displays (VFDs) work by using phosphor-coated segments that glow when struck by electrons.
-The IV-21 tube contains multiple digit segments and a heated filament cathode.
-The display appears solid to the human eye through rapid multiplexing - segments and digits are turned on and off intermittently faster than human perception can detect, creating the illusion of a continuous, stable display across all digits.

-## Hardware Specifications

-### Compatible Hardware
-**VFD Tubes:**
-- **Primary:** IV-21 VFD tube (8 digits)
-- **Compatible:** IC-18 VFD tube (larger form factor, same digit count)
-- **Future:** Should be aasily modifiable for IV-27 VFD tube (13 digits)

-**Microcontrollers:**
-- **Primary:** Seeeduino ESP32-C3.
-The PCB is designed specifically for this module.
-You can use surface mount soldering or pin headers.
-- **Other ESP32 variants:** Code can be adapted, but PCB would need modification/redesign

-### Key Components
-- **Microcontroller:** Seeeduino ESP32-C3
-- **VFD Driver:** MAX6921 IC for precise segment control
-- **Voltage Booster:** Custom inductor-based circuit (5V → 27V)
-- **Filament Control:** Transistor-controlled heater circuit (~2.4V)
-- **User Interface:** Two tactile switch buttons, status LED
-- **Connectivity:** WiFi for NTP time synchronization
+VFDs use phosphor materials, typically zinc oxide (ZnO) doped with zinc sulfide or other compounds, that emit light when struck by electrons from a heated filament cathode.
+The phosphor coating on the anode segments converts the electron energy into visible light, usually producing a characteristic blue-green glow, though the exact color depends on the specific phosphor formulation.
+The IV-21 specifically uses a zinc-based phosphor that creates its distinctive aqua-blue appearance.

+The electrical requirements involve multiple voltages: a low filament voltage to heat the cathode (~2.5V DC for the IV-21), and higher anode/grid voltages to accelerate electrons toward the phosphor-coated segments (typically ~27V DC for the IV-21).

+Multiplexing is the key technique that makes multi-digit VFD clocks practical - instead of driving all digits simultaneously (which would require complex, expensive circuitry), we rapidly cycle through each digit position, lighting only one at a time.
+By switching between digits faster than your eye can detect (typically 100Hz or higher), each digit appears continuously lit even though it's only powered for a fraction of the time.
+This creates the illusion of a stable, solid display across all digits while dramatically simplifying the driver electronics.

-## Circuit Design
+## Key Circuit Design Components

+### Voltage Booster Circuit
+The VFD needs 27V but our power supply only provides 5V, so we need a boost converter to step up the voltage.
+This circuit works like a voltage pump - it stores energy in an inductor coil when a transistor switches on, then releases that energy at a higher voltage when the transistor switches off.
+A diode ensures the boosted voltage flows in the right direction, and the ESP32 generates the rapid on/off switching signal (PWM) that makes it all work.
+The circuit takes our 5V input and pumps it up to the 27V needed by the MAX6921 driver chip, which then distributes power to light up the VFD segments.

 ### MAX6921 VFD Driver
 The MAX6921 IC serves as the interface between the microcontroller and VFD tube.
-It receives 3 bytes of data from the ESP32 and distributes the correct voltages to the appropriate pins at precise timing intervals for proper message display.
-Multiple MAX6921s can be chained together for tubes with more digits.
+It receives 3 bytes of data from the ESP32 telling it which segments to illuminate, then distributes the boosted 27V to the appropriate pins at precise timing intervals for proper message display.
+Multiple MAX6921s can be chained together for tubes with more digits or multiple tubes.

-### Voltage Booster Circuit
-A simple but effective boost converter design using:
-- Inductor for energy storage
-- Transistor for switching
-- Diode for rectification
-- PWM signal generation and adjustment via ESP32

-The circuit boosts the regulated 5V supply to 27V, which is fed into the MAX6921's VPP pin to power the VFD segments.

-### Filament Heater Control
-The VFD filament heater is controlled via a transistor switch and can be turned on/off as needed.
-A trim potentiometer allows fine-tuning of the ~2.4V filament voltage for optimal tube operation.

-### PCB Design
-- **Designed in KiCad 9.0**
-- **Main Board:** Custom redesigned PCB
-- **VFD Holder PCB:** Recreated from reference projects

 ## Software Features